ibm-cloud-docs/dl/order-nsp.md

       Local and global routing options are supported.
 When you select a routing option, the location details with reachable sites display.
       {: note}

+      The routing option that you select determines the reachability of the resources in the selected location.
+If you select the **Global** routing option along with your location selections, the **Region** menu list displays all the regions that are globally available in the specific account.
+After you select a region, you can select any VPC from the **Available connections** menu.
+If you select **Local** routing, then only the region that corresponds to the selected location is available to select.
+When selected, the VPCs available in the local region for your account are shown.
+      {: note}

    1. Choose a connection speed.
 The speeds that are supported for the {{site.data.keyword.dl_short}} Dedicated offering are 1 Gbps, 2 Gbps, 5 Gbps, and 10 Gbps.

       Speeds greater than 1 Gbps require 10 Gbps service from the client's carrier and equipment.
 If you intend to upgrade the speed for this gateway, select 2 Gbps to start with; otherwise, you cannot upgrade to a higher speed on this gateway.